This website

 Lessons learned

 Overall, I'm happy I tried this stack.
 A few days in, I was even convinced that using simple templates in combination with HTMX was far superior to using a frontend framework for the majority of websites.
-Maybe I still kind of am, but I do see some problems with it now.
+After a while, however, it started showing it's limitations.

 It's not visible for the majority of the readers (assuming that at least one other person is going to be reading this), but this website has a full-fledged content management system built-in.
-One useful feature for me would be to have a preview button that displays the content I've written so far as if I'd already published it, so I can verify it looks as intended.
+One useful feature for me would be to have a preview button that renders the content I've written so far as markdown, so I can verify it looks as intended before I publish it.
 But due to templates being completely server-side, the most straightforward way to implement this would be to use HTMX to send a request to an endpoint that converts the markdown written so far to html.
 That's not necessarily a problem for the one person writing content for this website, but it is something that could easily be done client-side.
 Doing this manually with JavaScript in your template, however, is cumbersome without some npm-like setup.

-Another drawback is that the frontend and backend become more closely tied together.
+Another drawback is that the frontend and backend become closely tied together.
 Some endpoints return full HTML pages, others only reply partial HTML fragments for HTMX to insert into an already loaded full page.
-In many cases you even require both types of endpoints for the same data, for example when you want to support deeplinks or users that disable JavaScript (the latter was a random requirement that I imposed on myself, because this stack allows graceful degradation more easily than frontend frameworks.
-I gave up halfway through when I realized what a pain it was).
-Requiring new endpoints in the backend depending on how I wanted the frontend to look was acceptable for this project, especially because the backend and frontend are both in the same crate.
-For larger projects though, I think it gets old quickly.
+In many cases you even require both types of endpoints for the same data, for example when you want to support deeplinks or users that disable JavaScript.
+Many frontend frameworks come with built-in solutions to these problems, but with this stack it's a manual process.
+In hindsight, I'm not a big fan of editing API endpoints to change the look of the frontend.